 When we talk about “cable providers” in this report, we’re referring to the group of providers above.
 Here’s an example of how users saw our questions:

-Providers had 30-260 completed surveys each.
+Providers had thirty to 260 completed surveys each.
 How’d our providers do?
 Let’s start with overall satisfaction and then break the results down by area.

 Our overall rating of cable and satellite TV provider customer satisfaction is an average of all responses in the five areas of customer satisfaction.

 Customer satisfaction among fiber-optic and satellite providers is generally higher and that held true in this year’s survey.
 However, the disparity between the two types of providers narrowed.
 While fiber optic and satellite customers gave lower satisfaction ratings across the board in comparison to last year, several cable providers were actually able to improve their customer satisfaction in key areas like service and installation.
 The overall forecast is a more even playing field for providers in the telecommunications industry.

 In order to hold onto those gains and continue to improve, cable providers will need to focus on excellence in service and reliability without the steep price increases that have caused such rampant consumer frustration.

 While most of Verizon’s satisfaction ratings slipped in comparison to last year, they still edge out the competition overall.
 High rankings in channel selection and reliability as well as above average performance in installation, cost and customer support helped Verizon beat all cable and satellite TV providers.
 For the second straight year Verizon FiOS scored as the best TV provider in customer satisfaction.